-Nintendo Switch OLED model vs Nintendo Switch: what’s the difference?
+Nintendo Switch OLED vs normal Switch: what’s the difference? | Stuff

-After months of not exactly baseless speculation and rumours, there is a new Nintendo Switch, but it’s not the so-called Switch Pro we were expecting.
+After months of not exactly baseless speculation and rumours, Nintendo revealed a new Nintendo Switch back in the summer, which is now on sale.
+So here we’re pitching the Switch OLED vs normal Switch – which is better for you?

-While there are definitely reasons to be excited about the 2021 refresh of Ninty’s hybrid machine, which continues to sell faster than Usain Bolt running to catch a bus, those hoping for a graphical boost that puts it a little bit more in line the PlayStation 5 and Xbox Series X (or even Xbox Series S) are going to be underwhelmed.
+While there are definitely reasons to be excited about the OLED refresh of Ninty’s hybrid machine – which continues to sell faster than Usain Bolt running to catch a bus – those hoping for a graphical boost that puts it a little bit more in line the PlayStation 5 and Xbox Series X (or even Xbox Series S) are going to be underwhelmed.

-The Nintendo Switch OLED model, as the name gives away, does have a brand new OLED display, which is exciting news for handheld players, but does it justify the price bump, and are there enough new features to tempt current Switch owners into upgrading?
+The Nintendo Switch OLED model, as the name gives away, does have a brand new OLED display, as well as a vastly improved kickstand and better speakers, all of which is exciting news for handheld players.
+But does it justify the price bump?
+And are there enough new features to tempt current Switch owners into upgrading?

 Design: (screen) Size matters

-In terms of pure design, the Nintendo Switch OLED model looks very familiar to the original Switch.
+In terms of pure design, the Nintendo Switch OLED model looks very familiar to the original Switch which has now been discounted a little.
 You’re still looking at a touchscreen tablet console to which you attach two Joy-Con controllers when you want to play in handheld mode.
-If you want to play on the TV, the console slots snugly into the included dock, which connects to your TV via HDMI.
+If you want to play on the TV, the console still slots snugly into the included dock, which connects to your TV via HDMI.

 But there are a couple of fairly significant changes.
 The most obvious one is screen size, which has been increased to 7in, up from 6.2in on the original model and much larger than the more portable Switch Lite’s 5.5in display.
 If you predominantly play the Switch in handheld mode, having a bigger screen to look at is obviously a tempting upgrade, especially as Nintendo has achieved it by slimming down the bezels, rather than increasing the overall size of the device, which remains pretty much identical to the original.
+One issue we do have is that the front of the Switch is now glossy rather than matte.
+It definitely makes it look more premium, but in turn makes the device noticeably more reflective.

 The Switch OLED does weigh slightly more, though, up to 320g from the 297g Switch.
 With the Joy-Cons attached the whole thing weighs in at 420g, and considering that the Switch was pretty heavy in the first place, this is something to consider.
-If handheld comfort over longer play sessions is your priority, it’s very likely that the Switch Lite will remain the best choice.
+If handheld comfort over longer play sessions is your priority, the Switch Lite remains the best choice.

-The other notable design tweak is the new and seemingly much improved kickstand.
-The flimsy stand on the original always felt worryingly snappable, and Nintendo clearly agreed privately, because the Switch OLED’s is almost as wide as the console itself, which should make it sturdier for tabletop play.
+The other notable design tweak is the new and seemingly much-improved kickstand.
+The flimsy stand on the original always felt worryingly snappable, and Nintendo clearly agreed privately, because the Switch OLED’s is almost as wide as the console itself, making it much sturdier for tabletop play.
 You can adjust its angle too, allowing you to find the optimal position for where you’re sat.

-The Switch OLED ships with a redesigned dock that now has a built-in wired LAN port.
+The Switch OLED ships with a redesigned dock which now has a built-in wired LAN port.
 Before, the Switch was a Wi-Fi only machine for online play.
 As well as the standard black model we’re used to, Nintendo has also introduced an off-white colour for the Switch OLED.
-Both will be available at launch.

 Display and audio: OLED me at it

-Note: UPDATE: It's not the Switch Pro we were holding out for, but is the new OLED-equipped Nintendo Switch worth your cash?